Acer pseudoplatanus: Ecology

 The tree may also be attacked by the horse chestnut scale insect (Pulvinaria regalis), which sucks sap from the trunk and branches, but does not cause serious damage to the tree.
 Sometimes squirrels will strip the bark off branches, girdling the stem; as a result whole branches may die, leaving brown, wilted leaves.

 The sycamore gall mite Eriophyes macrorhynchus produces small red galls, similar to those of the nail gall mite Eriophyes tiliae, on leaves of sycamore and field maple, Acer campestris from April onwards.
 Another mite, Aceria pseudoplatani causes a 'sycamore felt gall' on the underside of leaves of both sycamore and Norway maple (Acer platanoides).
 The sycamore aphid Drepanosiphum platanoidis sucks sap from buds and foliage, producing large quantities of sticky honeydew that contaminate foliage, cars and garden furniture beneath.

 The sycamore is susceptible to sooty bark disease, caused by the fungus Cryptostroma corticale.
 This causes wilting of the crown and the death of branches.
 Rectangular patches of bark become detached exposing thick layers of black fungal spores.
 The fungus may be present in the heartwood without symptoms for many years, working its way towards the bark following long, hot summers.
-The spores are hyper-allergenic and cause a condition called maple bark stripper’s disease, a hypersensitivity pneumonitis.
+The spores are hyper-allergenic and cause a condition called maple bark stripper's disease, a hypersensitivity pneumonitis.
 Less serious is the fungus Rhytisma acerinum which often forms the disease known as tar spot, in which black spots with yellow margins form on the foliage.
 The leaves may fall prematurely but the vigour of the tree is little affected.
 Sycamore leaf spot, caused by the fungus Cristulariella depraedans, results in pale blotches on leaves which later dry up and fall.
 This disease can cause moderate leaf loss but trees are little affected in the long run.

+Fungal species Coniothyrium ferrarisianum has also been isolated from leaves of Acer pseudoplatanus in Italy in 1958.